 As a CRG spin-off , Microomics mission is to discover and advance knowledge for the benefit of society, public health and economic prosperity.
-Research and Development is at the core of our vision.
+Research and Development is the core of our vision.
 We do not understand service without a continuous strive for innovation.
-Thanks to the scientific background of our team and the environment provided by the CRG we are at an optimal position not only to translate the latest scientific developments into our service portfolio but also to contribute to scientific advances.
+Thanks to the scientific background of our team and the environment provided by the CRG we are in optimal position not only to bring the latest scientific developments into our service portfolio but also to contribute to scientific advances.

 SCIENCE AND DEVELOPMENT IS OUR PHILOSOPHY

 PARTNER WITH US